NCEAS/vegbank2/helm/backup/README.md

 The vegbank DB will be backed up using the `cnpg` `ScheduledBackUp` custom resource.
 To learn more about this, view our cnpg operator documentation [here](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/postgres/postgres.md#database-backups).

+## Applying the 'scheduled-backup.yaml' resource

+TODO

-# Example Disaster Scenario (Cumbersome, but it works)
+## Example Disaster Scenario (Cumbersome, but it works)

 Scenario - a disaster occurs and we have literally nothing but a physical directory of the `postgres` data that can be found from Nick's latest folder backup.